joyprojects/wildfire/README.md

 one either needs to have credentials stored at `~/.aws/credentials` (see [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#shared-credentials-file)) or the environment variables
 `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` set.

+## Examples

+Checkout the `examples/` directory for example notebooks.

 ## Downloader